james-gyzhu/label_propagation/README.md

 label_propagation
 =================

-Solutions for Label Propagation using (active) semi-supervised learning
+Solutions for label propagation using (active) semi-supervised learning